 Who Is It For?
 For language enthusiasts and beginners looking for a solid tool to help speak a new language naturally and fluently.

 How Does Mango Languages Work?

 Heralded as a revolutionary language learning app, Mango Languages proves to be the most flexible resource you can ever get your hands on.
-Unlike its competitors, the activities and lesson delivery change after assessing your progress and unique learning behaviors.
+Unlike its competitors, such as Drops, the activities and lesson delivery change after assessing your progress and unique learning behaviors.
 Generally, the company’s goal is to help learners of all levels gain a practical understanding of how language works in the real world.

 Given the features they have on board, they are keen on developing the users’ confidence and encouraging them to make meaningful connections almost instantly.
 For this reason, you can expect Mango Languages to bank on the concept of organic language acquisition to help users learn naturally in the way children are also discovered to be learning best.

 If you decide to try this out, you can sign up for a free trial account through their website or download the app to your preferred device.